dewitt4/Cloud-Custodain/docs/source/azure/configuration/functionshosting.rst

     AZURE_FUNCTION_CLIENT_SECRET
     AZURE_FUNCTION_SUBSCRIPTION_ID

-These will be used for Function execution, but the normal service principal credentials will still be used for deployment.
+These will be used for Function execution, but the normal Service Principal credentials will still be used for deployment.

-You may provide the service principal credentials for the function but omit the subscription ID if you wish.
+You may provide the Service Principal credentials for the function but omit the subscription ID if you wish.

 Management Groups Support
 #########################